MagicalDrizzle/planet-generator/README.md

 HTTPS mirror of Torben Mogensen's planet generator along with modifications I and others made.
 Original site (warning - no https support): http://hjemmesider.diku.dk/~torbenm/Planet/
 - `planet.c`: Torben's original code.
-Current version: September 2023.
+Current version: July 2024.
 - `planet_mod.c`: The modified code.

-Note: MSVC is unable to compile the original code.
-I have managed to modify the code in `planet_mod.c` to be compile-able by MSVC.
-How I usually compile the program: `gcc -O2 -Wall -Wextra -lm planet.c -o planet.exe && strip planet.exe`
+How I usually compile the program: `gcc -O2 -s -Wall -Wextra -pedantic -ansi planet.c -o planet -lm`

 Warning: Currently this program depends on at least one color file in the executable directory, for when you don't specify any color files at all (ie. the default).
 Currently it is `Olsson.col`.
 You can change which default file the program use in the code, but there's currently no way to embed the file into the program itself (ie. standalone).